SeergeyL/TranslateBot/README.md

 `TELEGRAM_TOKEN` - Bot token which can be obtained from BotFather

-`CONFIDENCE_THRESHOLD` - confidence level that the received message already translated to `DESTINATION_LANGUAGE`.
+`CONFIDENCE_THRESHOLD` - confidence level that the received message already translated to destination language.
 Messages with confidence higher than threshold won't be translated

 ## Run Container
 Copy environment variables from example file and add `TELEGRAM_TOKEN`